 How to take a simple bearing using a map and compass:

 1. Locate yourself on the map.

-2. Line up the direction arrow on the path you want to travel along.
+2. Line up the direction of travel arrow (2) on the path you want to travel along.

-3. Turn the dial so the dial North is pointing North on the map.
+3. Turn the compass dial (6) so the orienting arrow (3) is pointing to the north of the map.

 How to follow your bearing when walking:

 Follow the previous steps.
 My bearing is 92.
 Keep the dial exactly where it is, you do not need to move the dial from now on.

 2. Line up the orienting arrow (3) with the magnetic north (5).